angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 **
 For an upcoming workshop we were asked how to integrate third-party libraries into an Angular application.
 In this blog post we want to have a closer look at this question.
-We will discuss a few possible strategies and weigh them against each other.**
+We will discuss a few possible strategies that depend on which technology to integrate..**

 > Note: The whole article is based on the assumption that you are using the [Angular Cli](https://cli.angular.io/).